 Much fuss has been made over The List of over 200 websites that turned out to be Russian stooges, but, as much as I hate to banish sites like "Assassination Science" and "Bare Naked Islam" from my reading list, there are still more real news sources to be tapped than I would ever have time for.
 There are also numerous weekly news magazines that aren't beholden to big corporate interests.
 Here are some independent sources that publish breaking news and commentary:

-- The Real News Network - Baltimore based, left wing news with sights on become a TV station
+- The Real News Network - Baltimore based, left wing news with sights on becoming a TV station

 - The Christian Science Monitor - Global, balanced news of significance with humanitarian focus